Sports in the San Francisco Bay Area: Baseball

 The San Jose Giants are a Minor League Baseball team in the California League.
 They've been a farm team of the San Francisco Giants since 1988 and have played continuously since 1962 under several different names and affiliations.
 The San Jose Giants have developed more than 190 major league players, including current and former San Francisco Giants such as Buster Posey, Tim Lincecum, Matt Cain, Pablo Sandoval, and Madison Bumgarner.

 The Oakland Ballers are a Minor League Baseball team in the Pioneer League that was created in 2024 as a response to the Oakland Athletics relocation to Las Vegas.

-The Pacific Association of Professional Baseball Clubs is an independent baseball league with three teams in the northern and eastern parts of the Bay Area.
-The league is currently on hiatus due to the pandemic.